cameronRomo/Angular_project_structure_notes/notes.md

 - Works like `ngClass`
   - If you need to add styles in the mark up, allows you to do it without binding to many properties

+###### Safe Traversal Operator `?`

+- Use this operator when working with complex objects
+  - If what's after the operator is null then it will not add it tot he element